Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-Methods that train models or extract values from forms are modeled as long-running operations.
+Methods that train models or recognize values from forms are modeled as long-running operations.
 The client exposes a `begin_<method-name>` method that returns an `LROPoller`.
 Callers should wait for the operation to complete by calling `result()` on the operation returned from the `begin_<method-name>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#Examples).

 ### Training models
 Using the `FormTrainingClient`, you can train a machine-learned model on your own form type.
-The resulting model will be able to extract values from the types of forms it was trained on.
+The resulting model will be able to recognize values from the types of forms it was trained on.

 #### Training without labels
 A model trained without labels uses unsupervised learning to understand the layout and relationships between field